 Bishop James Swanson

-James Edward Swanson Sr., elected to the episcopacy in 2004, is the resident bishop of the Mississippi Conference of The United Methodist Church.
+James Edward Swanson Sr., elected to the episcopacy in 2004, was the resident bishop of the Mississippi Conference of The United Methodist Church.

 His tenure in the Mississippi Conference began Sept.
 1, 2012, with his first public appearance one day earlier to the conference’s Seashore District.
 He went there to be with those affected by Hurricane Isaac.
 The hurricane made landfall on August 28, 2012, causing additional devastation to Mississippi coastal communities recovering from Hurricane Katrina seven years earlier.